shahidhn/shahidhn.github.io-src/content/pages/home.md

 Template: page_mod
 save_as: index.html

 Hey, I'm Shahid!
-I'm a junior-year computer engineering student at The University of Texas at Austin, a Venture Partner with Contrary Capital, and a proud Dell EMC alum.
+I'm a junior-year computer engineering student at The University of Texas at Austin, a Venture Partner with Contrary Capital, and a current Dell EMC intern.

 I believe that the overlap of technology and business carries the power to bring abundance to the world.
 I'm interested in machine learning and AI's impact on society; entrepreneurship, startups, and venture capital; and the history of religion and society.